zxul767/ex-machina/content/blog/clean-code-critique/index.md

 description: "On the importance of keeping a critical mind"
 ---

 In a [previous post](https://zxul767.dev/clean-code), I recommended the popular book [_Clean Code_](https://www.goodreads.com/book/show/3735293-clean-code).
-Since then I've noticed that the book has been criticized quite often in recent years (e.g., [here](https://qntm.org/clean) is a rather long post bashing against it.)
-So I took the time to review it again--it's been many years since I last read it--and I found that I actually agree with several of the criticisms.
+Since then I've noticed that the book has been criticized quite often in recent years (e.g., see [this post](https://qntm.org/clean)), so I took the time to review it again--it's been many years since I first read it--and I found that I do agree with some of the criticisms raised against it.

 ![Clean Code book cover.](./images/clean-code-cover.jpg)

-Though I won't do a full review of the book here, I do want to point out a couple of things as a warning for less experienced developers:
+Though I won't do a full review of the book here, I do want to point out a couple of issues with the book as a warning for less experienced developers:

 + Dogmatism
 + Bad Examples of _Clean Code_

 ## Dogmatism
 Something you find when you read any book by Robert C. Martin is that he tends to be very entrenched in his opinions, sometimes almost dogmatic.
-You can notice this in his books ([The Clean Coder](https://www.goodreads.com/search?q=the+clean+coder&qid=), [Clean Architecture](https://www.goodreads.com/book/show/18043011-clean-architecture?ac=1&from_search=true&qid=r8wktTZU6q&rank=1), etc.), but also in [his talks](https://www.youtube.com/watch?v=7EmboKQH8lM&t=5006s) and other expositions in [social media](https://www.youtube.com/watch?v=KtHQGs3zFAM&t=884s) (e.g., _"Those who don't practice TDD cannot be considered professionals"_)
+You can notice this in his books ([The Clean Coder](https://www.goodreads.com/search?q=the+clean+coder&qid=), [Clean Architecture](https://www.goodreads.com/book/show/18043011-clean-architecture?ac=1&from_search=true&qid=r8wktTZU6q&rank=1), etc.), but also in [his talks](https://www.youtube.com/watch?v=7EmboKQH8lM&t=5006s) and other expositions in [social media](https://www.youtube.com/watch?v=KtHQGs3zFAM&t=884s) (e.g., _"Those who don't practice TDD cannot be considered professionals!"_)

-He's entitled to have strong opinions and to argue passionately for what he believes in, of course.
-But as engineers with a growth mindset, we should be careful to avoid becoming part of "engineering cults" and take his opinions with a grain of salt.
+He is, of course, entitled to have strong opinions and to argue passionately for what he believes in.
+But as engineers with a growth mindset, we should try to avoid becoming part of "engineering cults" and take his opinions with a grain of salt.
 As [Alan J. Perlis](https://en.wikipedia.org/wiki/Alan_Perlis) once wrote:

 > Above all, I hope we don’t become missionaries.
 Don’t feel as if you’re Bible salesmen.
 The world has too many of those already.
 What you know about computing other people will learn.
 Don’t feel as if the key to successful computing is only in your hands.
 What’s in your hands, I think and hope, is intelligence: the ability to see the machine as more than when you were first led up to it, that you can make it more.

-Over time, I've learned that listening to a diversity of developers can give you a much stronger foundation as an engineer.
-[Kent Beck](https://twitter.com/KentBeck)--known for popularizing the technique of [Test-Driven Development](https://zxul767.dev/tdd)--taught me that software development is almost always about trade-offs, not absolute rules.
-This means that we must learn to see things in context and realize that "rules" are really just "rules of thumb", and remember that _those who follow rules blindly are bound to eventually crash and burn in some situation._
+Over time I've learned that listening to diverse opinions can give you a much stronger engineering foundation.
+From [Kent Beck](https://twitter.com/KentBeck)--known for popularizing the technique of [Test-Driven Development](https://zxul767.dev/tdd)--I learned that software development is almost always about trade-offs, not absolute rules.
+This means we must learn to see things in context and realize that "rules" are usually just "rules of thumb".

-Speaking of rules, one that stuck with me when I first read _Clean Code_ was that of writing short functions that do one thing.
-In the beginning, I took it quite literally, and I strove to always reduce my functions to be just a few lines of code even if, in retrospective, that sometimes hurt readability by creating too many levels of indirection or incoherent partitioning.
-As I'll try to show in the next section, it is easy to take this idea too far, usually with negative consequences.
+Speaking of rules, one that stuck with me when I first read _Clean Code_ was that of "writing short functions that do one thing".
+In the beginning, I took it quite literally, and I strove to always reduce my functions to just a few lines of code even if, in retrospective, that sometimes hurt readability by creating too many levels of indirection or incoherent partitioning.
+As I'll try to show in the next section, it is easy to take the idea in that rule too far, usually with negative consequences.

 ## Bad Examples of Clean Code
-To illustrate how taking rules quite literally can be disastrous sometimes, I'd like to reproduce an example from the book here, and then comment on the refactoring that is proposed there.
+To illustrate how taking rules quite literally can be disastrous sometimes, I'd like to reproduce an example from the book, and then comment on the refactoring that the author proposes.

-The code in question is a program to generate a list of prime numbers (the code is in really unidiomatic Java style, but it's supposed to have been auto-generated by a tool):
+The code in question is a program to generate a list of prime numbers (it is written in really unidiomatic Java style, but it's supposed to have been auto-generated by a tool):

 ```java
 public class PrintPrimes {